TheAlanNix/terraform-aws-asa-ravpn/README.md

 # ASAv: Remote Access VPN in AWS

-This is a Terraform template meant to quickly configure multiple instances, across multiple availability zones, in AWS.
+This is a Terraform template meant to quickly configure multiple Cisco ASAv instances, across multiple availability zones, in AWS.

 ## Requirements